rafalcode/streeb12days/ep12_lords.md

 of the 12 wise Lords who came leaping into the stable at Bethlehem at the birth of our saviour

-LK: I don't think they did Sir Arthur
+LK: I don't think they did that, Sir Arthur.

-AR that oh yes boing boing boing as in the carol
+AR: Oh yes, "boing boing boing", as in the carol.

+LK: No I'm afraid you're mistaken.

+SA: You sure?

-LK: No I'm afraid you're mistaken you sure yes quite certain last yeah it's very confusing um now never remember who was in the stable must have been a the uh the hens was it three hens no very sorry about this
+LK: Yes quite certain last yeah it's very confusing um now never remember who was in the stable must have been a the uh the hens was it three hens no very sorry about this